thfai2000/taichi-orm/README.md

 # Concepts:

 - `ComputedFunction`
-  - It is a data selection logics.
-A SQL builder.
+  - It is a data selection logics
+  - defined by SQL builder

 - `NamedProperty`
   - Represent the property of a Data Model